 What is US Small Cap?

 The US Small Capitalization Market can be broadly defined as the 6th to 8th size deciles, as measured by market capitalization of the US equity market.
 These companies typically number from 1,700-2,300, range in capitalization from $100M to $5B, and in aggregate represent approximately 8% of total US stock market capitalization.
-Small Cap stocks are relatively inefficient as they have a lower average number of sell side analysts per stock than Large and Mid Cap equities.
+We believe Small Cap stocks are relatively inefficient as they have a lower average number of sell side analysts per stock than Large and Mid Cap equities.

 Approach to US Small Cap